klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/README.md

-# nvim-lspconfig
+# lspconfig

-A [collection of common configurations](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) for Neovim's built-in [language server client](https://neovim.io/doc/user/lsp.html).
+A [collection of common configurations](doc/server_configurations.md) for Neovim's built-in [language server client](https://neovim.io/doc/user/lsp.html).

-This repo handles automatically launching and initializing language servers that are installed on your system.
+This plugin allows for declaratively configuring, launching, and initializing language servers you have installed on your system.
+Language server configurations are community-maintained.

+`lspconfig` has extensive help documentation, see `:help lspconfig`.

 # LSP overview